Southeast Zone

 Lake County

-Summer Lake Wildlife Area remains Lake Counties best viewing opportunity for waterfowl in winter.
+Summer Lake Wildlife Area remains Lake Counties best viewing opportunity for waterfowl.

 Unique raptor species, such as the rough-legged hawk and Ferruginous hawk may be found in Lake County.
 Other common raptor species present include red-tailed hawks, American kestrels, prairie falcons, Northern harriers, bald eagles and golden eagles.